eclipse-theia/theia-website/src/docs/workspace_trust.md

 <img src="../../workspace-trust-dialog.png" alt="Workspace Trust Warning in the Theia IDE" style="max-width: 525px" />

+The dialog lays out what trusting or not trusting the folder means in concrete terms (tasks, debugging, extensions, AI features) and links to this page via a *Learn more* link for the full list of restrictions.

 You have two choices:

 - **Yes, I trust the authors** &mdash; the folder is added to your list of trusted folders.
 All features are enabled and the decision is remembered for future sessions.